 - White Vinegar

 Step 1.
-My first step was to spray them all with glossy black spray paint.
-This is what shows through when you dab off the mirror paint to get the aged effect.
-I could have used any sheen, but I wanted the finished product to be on the shinier side.
+Spray the objects you’re making over with black spray paint.
+This is what will show through when you dab off the mirror paint to get the aged effect.

-This is important…let this paint dry and cure for 24 hours, especially if you are using a gloss.
+Important: Let this coat of paint dry and cure for 24 hours, especially if you are using a gloss.
 Slick ceramic is not the best for holding onto paint.

 Step 2.
-The next day, I filled my spray bottle with a 1:1 ratio of white vinegar and water.
-Then I spritzed the items using the mist setting.
-It helps if you do this from a little further away so that the drops don’t run.
+The next day, put a 1:1 ratio of white vinegar and water into a spray bottle.
+Spritz the items using the mist setting.
+It helps to do this from a little further away so that the drops don’t run.

-The mirror paint won’t adhere where the water droplets are and they create the spotted, aged effect.
+The mirror paint won’t adhere where the water droplets are and so it creates the spotted, aged effect.

 Step 4.
-Then with a paper towel, I carefully dabbed the water droplets to expose the dark spots.
+Then with a paper towel, carefully dab the water droplets to expose the dark spots.

-I kind of like how my little experiment turned out!
-Instead of becoming mirror-like as it does on glass, the mirror paint created more of a metal look on these ceramics.
+Yes, I kind of like how my little experiment turned out!
+Instead of becoming mirror-like as it does on glass, the mirror paint created more of a soft metal look on these ceramics.

-I was able to use the turkeys and a couple of pumpkins in this year’s Thanksgiving tablescape…
+I was able to use the turkeys and a couple of pumpkins in the Thanksgiving tablescape:

 A few helpful hints.

-- If you don’t let the first coat cure and/or spray the second too heavy, the second coat will remove all of the paint like a remover!
+- If you don’t let the first coat cure and/or if you spray the second coat too heavily, the second coat will remove all of the paint like a remover!
 I found the longer I let the mirror paint cure the less problem I had with bubbling.

 - There is also a paint from Krylon called Looking Glass.
 It won’t work for this type of project because it only has the mirror effect on the underside of the paint and can only be used on the inside of glass, so make sure to get the Rustoleum Mirror Effect for any projects that you are spraying the outside of.

-- Remember not to do any crafts involving spray paints too close to having people over until they have time to air out the smelly fumes.
-Especially for use on the dining table!
+- Remember not to do any crafts involving spray paints too close to the time you’re having people over to have time to air out the stinky fumes.
+Especially for use on the dining table.